velodrome-finance/automation/README.md

 This repository contains the scripts designed to automate the Velodrome ecosystem using Gelato's Web3-Functions SDK.

-Currently this contains the Relay Keeper automaion, which is designed to execute all necessary Keeper actions after an Epoch Flip.
+Currently, this contains the Relay Keeper automation, which is designed to execute all necessary Keeper actions after an Epoch Flip.
 These actions include:
 - Claiming of all available Rewards for a Relay;